 Aldi C. was born and raised in Hong Kong before moving to California in May of 2018.
-Entering her second semester here at DVC, Aldi has confidence in the decisions she has made for her educational and transfer goals.
+Entering her second term here at DVC, Aldi has confidence in the decisions she has made for her educational and transfer goals.
 Aldi is thrilled to be a Student Ambassador, and hopes to use this opportunity to contribute to the community and share her enthusiasm and compassion.
 Aldi has had to learn to adapt to a new culture and environment, and wants students who are going through a similar adjustment to know she is there for them – come find her if you have questions, or need a friendly face to talk to!

 Cody T. is a former member of the US Army serving in Germany, Lithuania and Israel.
 He graduated from Dougherty Valley High School in 2011 and is now attending Diablo Valley College.
 He is planning to attend The University of Chicago.
 Cody is also a part of DVC's Phi Beta Lambda (PBL) business club and has competed at the state level in business competitions, placing 2nd in the Future Business Executive competition.
 Cody loves helping students and other members of the community through his volunteer work with Habitat for Humanity and The Berkeley Project.
 Attending DVC has given him the opportunity to meet like-minded students and faculty members who are incredibly supportive in helping him reach his goals.
 Cody plans to leverage his unique experiences to help future students reach their potential and meet their goals through the Student Ambassador program.